Careers and Training in Aquaculture

 Aquaculture Training Review

-Seafish recently commissioned a Review of Practical, Operational Aquaculture Training across the UK.
+We recently commissioned a review of practical and operational aquaculture training across the UK.
 The purpose of the review was to understand the sector’s training needs, and assess the availability and current provision of training.
 The review has also helped inform plans for training and guidance to support good occupational health and safety practices for UK aquaculture businesses.

 - SVQ 2 Modern Apprenticeship in Aquaculture – SCQF Level 5